 - EATS Park City has been granted $10,000 to help support their backpack program through which they purchase food for Summit County children (families likely impacted by loss of income) to have over the weekend.
 Normally they purchase enough for 350 recipients and that is now moving to 800.

-- Mountain Mediation Center has been granted $15,000 to support a bilingual mediator tasked with supporting families facing eviction and other challenges.
+- Mountain Mediation Center has been granted $15,000 to support a bilingual outreach coordinator tasked with supporting families facing eviction and other challenges.

 - The Hope Alliance has been granted $8,000 to host a vision clinic for uninsured kids in partnership with People’s Health Clinic.